UWStout/phaser3-esbuild-es6-template/README.md

-# Phaser 4 + ESBuild + TypeScript Template
+# Phaser 3 + ESBuild + ES6 Template

-This repo contains a bare-bones example of how to create a game using Phaser 4, TypeScript and [ESBuild](https://github.com/evanw/esbuild).
+This repo contains an example of how to create a game using Phaser 3, ES6 and [ESBuild](https://github.com/evanw/esbuild).
+It uses Browsersync to run a local server when in dev mode.

 ## Getting started